Many people think clouds are only important for landscape photos But this is not true. Clouds can be very effective at shaping the mood of your photo.

-Why You Should Use an ND Filter
+4. Use an ND Filter for Unique Results

 You can’t use long exposure photography when it’s not dark enough.
-When you leave the shutter open too long and there’s too much light, your photo will be overexposed.
+When you leave the shutter open too long, and there’s too much light, your photo will be overexposed.

 One way to enable you to shoot long exposure even in daylight is by using Neutral Density (ND) filters.
 Think of them as sunglasses for your lens.
 They limit the light that goes through the glass so you can use slower shutter speeds.

 Each ND filter has an ND number representing the amount of light it limits.
 The higher the ND number, the more the f-stop reduction you get.
 For instance, if you use ND2, you get 1 f-stop reduction, with ND4 you get 2, with ND8 you get 3 and so on.

 F-stop reduction is the number of stops that the filter trims off the regular exposure.

 Say your shutter speed is at 1/4000 and can’t go any higher.
 Putting on an ND2 filter which has an f-stop reduction of 1 lowers it down to 1/3200 (1 stop).

 Using different ND filters create different effects for creative photography.

 If you want blurry clouds, you can use ND16.
 This prevents a lot of light from coming through.